Codes and Scoring

 Federal Context

 The research team used an internet search and general survey of state statutes to locate the area of state law where laws concerning compulsory attendance for public school children exist.
-In addition to identifying each state’s compulsory schooling law and any exceptions from it, we accessed the website of each state’s education department, board of education,[2] or the like to locate any references to administrative or regulatory law that could serve as a substitute to statutory provisions.
-Where statutory law is even the least bit unclear about whether there is state-level authority to define “excused absences” beyond the statutes, the notes columns of the RLS 2024 public data set include a link to the education department website or an authoritative document therein to further corroborate our coding decisions.
+In addition to identifying each state’s compulsory schooling law and any exceptions from it, we accessed the website of each state’s education department, board of education (only two state boards of education, Connecticut and Georgia, require all public schools to grant excused absences for religious observance), or the like to locate any references to administrative or regulatory law that could serve as a substitute to statutory provisions.
+Where statutory law is even the least bit unclear about whether there is state-level authority to define “excused absences” beyond the statutes, the notes columns of the RLS 2025 public dataset include links to the education department website or an authoritative document therein to further corroborate our coding decisions.

 Verifying Data